 Due to the temporary need to work from home during the lockdown, many coaches and teachers switched to live online contact with their clients or students via video calls.
 Although this has several advantages, there are also a few disadvantages.
 Last but not least, the technique has to be working.

-But even if everything works as it should, there are a few things to keep in mind.
+But even if everything works as it should, there are a few things to keep in mind when using video calling or webinars.
 Below are the advantages and disadvantages with tips to take into account if you have one-on-one or group contact with clients or students.

 The top 5 advantages of live online coaching and teaching

 Coaching or teaching remotely via video calls online can take some getting used to, but fortunately, there are also benefits.
 Below are the top 5 advantages of live online coaching and teaching via video calling.

 1. It saves a lot of travel time for everyone

 If you can work anywhere and anytime without having to go anywhere, it saves time.
 A lot of time.
 If you need half an hour 5 days a week to go to the office and have a meeting outside your door once a day that also takes an hour to travel, you are on the road six days a year.
 Traveling 24 hours 6 days a year is valuable time that you can also usefully spend.